 Students are required to complete a set of core courses, electives, and dissertation research.
-In addition, students must fulfill the production/performance requirement and language requirement.
+In addition, students must fulfill the production/performance requirement.

 Members of the student's comprehensive examination committee write the questions.
 Area questions are designed to interrogate both literary and performance issues.
 Selected by the student and her/his advisor, the examination committee consists of the advisor and at least two members of the core and/or affiliate faculty.
 Exams may be taken one of two ways: in-house or take home with an oral defense.
 The examinations are based on course work and reading lists.
 All students are responsible for a core reading list of approximately 15-20 books and articles.
 In addition to the core reading lists, each student will be responsible for developing a reading list of no less than 50 books and articles reflective of the student's dissertation topic and tailored to his/her interests as they relate to the examination areas.
 Students devise these lists in consultation with the members of her/his committee.
 Students have two opportunities to pass the comprehensive examinations.
 Please note that the examinations are only offered at specific times each semester and that students must plan to take the comprehensive exams during these times.